-Approximate cost: \$140.00 (\$95 AP exam fee, \$45 art supply fee)
+Approximate cost: \$140.00 (\$95 AP exam fee, \$45

+art supply fee)

 The AP Studio Art Drawing Portfolio course is designed for students who are seriously interested in the practical experience of art and wish to develop mastery in the concept, composition, and execution of their ideas.
-AP Studio Art is not based on a written exam; instead, students submit portfolios for evaluation at the end of the school year.
-In building the portfolio, students experience a variety of concepts, techniques, and approaches designed to help them demonstrate their abilities and versatility with techniques, problem-solving, and creativity.
+AP Studio Art is not based on a written exam; instead. students submit portfolios evaluation at the end of the school year.
+In building the portfolio, students experience a variety of concepts. techniques, approaches designed to help them demonstrate their abilities and versatility with techniques, problem-solving, and creativity.
 Students also develop a body of work for the Concentration section of the portfolio that investigates an idea of personal interest to them.
 This year-long course is limited to juniors and seniors with advanced drawing and portfolio prep prerequisites.
 The assignments are based on various collected problems commonly encountered in college-level 2D design courses.
-A teacher recommendation is needed.